appleseedhq/blenderseed/docs/osl/osl.rst

 Can I write my own shaders?
 ---------------------------
 	Absolutely.
-OSL shaders can be written in any text editor and compiled into .oso files using the oslc utility that’s included with appleseed.
-Once you've compiled the shader, you can put it into the "shaders" directory or add the folder name to the APPLESEED_SEARCHPATH environment variable.
+There are two ways to use custom OSL shaders in blenderseed: parsing a pre-compiled OSL shader (the same thing that happens to the included appleseed shaders), or typing the code into a Blender text block and then having that block dynamically compiled at render time.
+If you choose to use a pre-compiled shader, it can be parsed by Blender using three different methods:

+        - Add the shader to the existing 'shader' directory in the blenderseed folder.
+        - Add the shader directory to the 'APPLESEED_SEARCH_PATH' environment variable.
+        - Add the shader directory to the searchpaths in blenderseed's preferences panel.

 	If you choose to write your own OSL shader, there are several formatting rules and :ref:`metadata<label_osl_metadata>` tags that should be used in order to properly build the node’s UI and category.